Infinite-Time Mean Field FBSDEs and the Associated Elliptic Master Equations: Introduction

-In the recent work \cite{yang2025discounted}, we proposed the discounted infinite-time mean field game model and elliptic master equation, which extends the traditional framework to infinite-time case.
-Within this framework, we introduced the following two systems of infinite-time forward-backward stochastic differential equations (FBSDEs).
+To solve this fixed-point problem, we introduce the following two systems of FBSDEs.
 The first one represents the state process of the social equilibrium, while the second denotes the state process of the representative player with initial state $x$.

 Here $r>0$ is the discount factor and